 This delightful little university city was a pleasant ride.
 A day when the sun was shining high in the sky, the scenery was very green and the light breeze comfortable.
 It was the first day we were hot inside our motorbike gear.
 Uppsala, one of the oldest cities in Sweden, has an intense history that is reflective of Sweden as a whole.
 It was very interesting to walk the streets and learn more about its past.
 My favourite part of the city was the cathedral, so magnificent.

 Stockholm had to be my favourite part of the trip.
 I am an incurable architect.
 I am happy when I build buildings, research buildings and visit buildings.
 Therefore, buildings were the highlight of my trip (although I savoured the landscapes very much too).
 The charm of this city couldn’t be absorbed properly in the little time we had, but I did my best.
 Stockholm is a young and lively city, with pretty little streets and islands everywhere you look.
 The architecture over there is rich and historical, though you also have the modern and fresh.
 An atypical point of our daily explorations was the Vasa Museum, which was surprisingly good.
-We did a lot and hope to return soon.
+We also enjoyed the art of Stockholm’s Metro Stations and hope to return soon.

 I hope you enjoyed these locations scattered around Scandinavia!
 Have you visited some of these places too?
 Let me know in the comments.